 National Wrestling Hall of Fame

-America’s shrine to the sport of wrestling, the National Wrestling Hall of Fame was founded as a nonprofit organization in 1976 to honor the sport of wrestling, preserve its history, recognize extraordinary individual achievements, and inspire future generations.
+America’s shrine to the sport of wrestling, the National Wrestling Hall of Fame was founded as a nonprofit organization in 1976 to preserve wrestling history, recognize extraordinary achievement and inspire greatness.

 The museum features the John T. Vaughan Hall of Honors, where the greatest names in wrestling are recognized, including iconic granite plaques presented to Distinguished Members.